programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 Again, we find a jumping-off point for further analysis which may or may not continue to use natural language processing techniques like Sentiment Analysis.
 In the final section, we'll return to investigate one of our results -- the most negative e-mail exchange between Scott Neal and Phillip Allen.

-# One final exploration: Finding e-mails of interest
+# One final exploration: Deep dives into e-mails of interest

 Let's continue working with our finding above.
 Let's say we want to investigate the two most positive and two most negative relationships we found in the corpus:
 ```